 Another thing to look out for is water damage, and this mostly manifests itself as stains and water marks on walls, and signs of mold, including a damp smell or mold itself.
 If this is an issue in your potential home, ask the current inhabitants whether they sought help and whether they had their water damage claim denied.
 This could be a serious and costly issue if so.

 Heating is another thing that you should be checking before you move into your new home, as replacing a boiler is a pretty expensive job.
 Don’t be afraid to enquire more about the boiler and the condition that it is in.
 Don’t be shy.
 Ask when they last serviced the unit.
 Common issues can include boilers that constantly break, a loud noise appearing when the heating is turned on, and dangerous carbon monoxide levels.

 Insulation (know what’s behind the walls when buying a home)

 If a house is already insulated, this will save you a lot of time and cash.
 Ask about attic insulation and other issues, such as how new the windows are, and whether the house retains heat.
 You’ll be splashing out a lot of cash each year if you’re paying for heating that just leaves your home, so inquire about existing insulation, and find out how much it would cost to put it in yourself if there isn’t any there.

 The best thing that you can do before you say yes to your perfect home, is to try out pretty much everything that you can.
 Put the shower on, and see whether the water pressure is high or low.
 Check all of the light switches, the plug sockets, and anything else that you’re worried about.
 This is one of the biggest investments of your life, so don’t be embarrassed to check everything out.

 So, before you purchase a house, make sure that you look for these five things, or you could live to regret it in the long-run.
-You’ll be glad that you did this when you avoid some nasty surprises, so be 100% sure about your new home!
+You’ll be glad that you did this when you avoid some nasty surprises.
+So be 100% sure about your decision on buying a home!